openhab/openhab-docs/developers/ide/eclipse.md

     Select `OH2 Add-ons` and from right-click menu select "Close Projects": *this significantly speeds up the setup*.
     Re-open only the binding project(s) you would like to work on.

-    If you want to develop a new binding or a specific binding it is recommended to clone your own fork of openHAB2-addons and import only the projects you work on.
+    If you want to develop a new binding or a specific binding it is recommended to clone your own fork of [openHAB 2.x Add-ons](https://github.com/openhab/openhab2-addons/) and import only the projects you work on.
     :::